 Given a tritium target, an entire program of elastic, quasielastic and inelastic measurements can be done at JLab [79, 80].
 Also measurements of semi-inclusive DIS reactions could be possible [81].
 This entire program can, overall, be better accomplished in Hall A (which is envisioned also as the Hall for special setups in the 12 GeV era) by building a "general purpose" low-activity tritium target.
-The advent of the Hall A Super BigBite Spectrometer (SBS) [82] with its very large solid angle has allowed us to move away from our original thinking of a medium-activity (5 kCi) cryogenic tritium target system (which was similar to the MIT/Bates target) and embrace a low-activity (1 kCi) room-temperature, moderate-pressure target.
+The availability of the Hall A BigBite Spectrometer (BBS) [82] with its very large solid angle allows us to use a low-density, low-activity (1 kCi), room-temperature, moderate-pressure target [the original 2006 proposal assumed use of a medium-activity (5 kCi) cryogenic tritium target system (which was similar to the MIT/Bates target) in conjuction to the two Hall A High Resolution Spectrometers].

 In recognition of the safety concerns related to tritium, we have chosen a design which minimizes both the amount of tritium on site and the amount of tritium handling required.
-There are a number of desired factors for a target to be used in this experiment: i) it should have thin walls for both left and right scattering, to allow multiple spectrometer use or coincidence scattering, ii) it should be long enough, about 40 cm, to take advantage of a full spectrometer acceptance when used for small angle scattering or of a large-target-acceptance spectrometer like the SBS, iii) it should be filled and sealed off site in order to minimize tritium handling on site, and iv) it should be able to withstand a high beam current.
+There are a number of desired factors for a target to be used in this experiment: i) it should have thin walls for both left and right scattering, to allow multiple spectrometer use or coincidence scattering, ii) it should be long enough, to take advantage of a full spectrometer acceptance when used for small angle scattering or of a large-target-acceptance spectrometer like the BigBite, iii) it should be filled and sealed off site in order to minimize tritium handling on site, and iv) it should be able to withstand a high beam current.

 Neither the Bates nor Saclay target would be adequately suitable for this experiment.
-Both were much shorter than the maximum length that can be accomodated by the Super Bigbite and the High Resolution (at forward angles) Hall A spectrometers.
+Both were much shorter than the maximum length that can be accomodated by the BigBite and the High Resolution (at forward angles) Hall A Spectrometers.
 The large amount of tritium would make a Bates-style target unsuitable for JLab.
 The Saclay target could not be used with beam currents above 10 μ A, and one scattering direction would not be accessible.

-We have thus chosen to design a new target cell in the shape of a 40 cm long, 1.25 cm diameter cylinder made of Al-2219, a widely used tritium compatible alloy.
+We have thus chosen to design a new target cell in the shape of a 25 cm long, 1.25 cm diameter cylinder made of Al-2219, a widely used tritium compatible alloy.
 This aluminum alloy has a yield strength that is larger than that of stainless steel at room temperature, and it has a much higher thermal conductivity than stainless steel.
-The target will be at room temperature, sealed, and at a pressure of about 6.25 atm (density of 0.0020 g/cm3) with a total activity of 1 kCi.
+The target will be at room temperature, sealed, and at a pressure of 10 atm (density of 0.0032 g/cm^3) with a total activity of 1 kCi.
 All windows will be at least 0.018 in thick.
 The target will be filled off site, at the STAR Facility of Idaho National Lab.
 The amount of tritium in the cell can be determined to about 0.5% [83].
 Limiting the amount of tritium to 1 kCi allows filling and shipment with standard, commonly used containers and procedures.